Discover the many secrets of Portuguese cork

 In the real estate development "Aldeia dos Sobreiros", on the Silver Coast of Portugal, modern villas were architecturally designed with beautiful cork finishings...

-The recent invention of cork fabric revolutionized even further this industry and highlighted its enormous versatility and benefits: beyond its thermal and acoustic qualities, cork is also extremely resistant, 100% recyclable, and hypoallergenic... not to mention Portuguese!
+The recent invention of cork fabric further revolutionized this industry, highlighting its enormous versatility and benefits: beyond its thermal and acoustic qualities, cork is also extremely resistant, 100% recyclable, and hypoallergenic... not to mention Portuguese!

 Find out more...